The 1950s at Home and Abroad

 Landmark Visit to Burma of David Ben-Gurion, Founder and First Prime Minister of Israel

 On 5 December 1961, the founder and first Prime Minister of Israel, David Ben-Gurion made a landmark visit to Burma.
-Few remember that Burma in the 1950s and early 60s had particularly close relations, including military relations, with Israel.
+Few remember that Burma in the 1950s and early 60s had particularly close relations - including military relations - with Israel.
 Both countries had achieved independence from the British Empire at the same time, both found themselves immediately at war, and both were governed (initially) by elected socialist governments.
-Burma was the first country in Asia to recognize the Jewish state (in...
+Indeed, Burma was the first country in Asia to recognize the...

 Read MoreRichard Nixon's Visit to Myanmar in 1953

-Richard Nixon, as Vice-President of the United States of America, visited Myanmar in 1953.
-The US papers at the time all reported on his confrontation with left-wing and anti-American demonstrators at Pegu.
-A very witty Burmese communist held a sign that reads: “Pax Vobiscum Scant regard for homo sapiens of the East Begets doubts about your move for peace.
-Rest assured, however, of one important fact That we shan't fight like Kilkenny cats To ensure for ravenous...
+Vice-President of the United States Richard Nixon visited Myanmar in 1953.
+Nixon happened to visit on Thanksgiving Day and his Burmese hosts managed to rustle up a turkey for lunch.
+The US newspapers at the time reported on his confrontation with left-wing and anti-American demonstrators at Pegu.
+A very witty Burmese communist held a sign that reads: “Pax Vobiscum [Peace be With You] Scant regard for homo sapiens of the East begets doubts about your move for peace.
+Rest assured,...

 Read MorePrime Minister U Nu’s visit to the United States

-Prime Minister U Nu made an official visit to the United States.
-The trip lasted more than three weeks, from 24 June to 16 July 1955, and included Washington D.C., New York, Ann Arbor (Michigan University), Knoxville (Tennessee), San Francisco, Los Angeles, and the Grand Canyon (Arizona).
-He was accompanied by his wife, Daw Mya Yi, U Thant (then Secretary, Prime Minister's Office), and Colonel Lwin (later head of Military Intelligence) as well as Burma's Ambassador to the US and...
+Prime Minister U Nu made an official visit to the United States and spent more than three weeks there, from 24 June to 16 July 1955.
+The tour included Washington D.C., New York, Ann Arbor (Michigan University), Knoxville (Tennessee), San Francisco, Los Angeles, and the Grand Canyon (Arizona).
+He was accompanied by his wife, Daw Mya Yi, U Thant (then Secretary, Prime Minister's Office), and Colonel Lwin (later head of Military Intelligence) as well as Burma's Ambassador to the US...

-On 17 April 1953 at the United Nations, Justice U Myint Thein brilliantly laid out the Burmese government's charge against Kuomintang aggression.
-Over the past several years, more than 10,000 Nationalist troops under KMT General Li Mi had crossed into Burma, and were by 1953, with active US intelligence support (Operation Paper), pushing west across the Salween and threatening all the Shan states.
+On 14 April 1953 at the United Nations, Justice U Myint Thein brilliantly laid out the Burmese government's charge against Kuomintang aggression.
+Over the past several years, more than 10,000 Nationalist troops under KMT General Li Mi had crossed into Burma.
+With active US intelligence support ("Operation Paper"), they were pushing west across the Salween River and threatening all the Shan states.
 The KMT was also building up a massive trade in opium.
-The Burma Army, then facing communist...
+The Burma Army, then facing communist and...

 Read MoreDag Hammarskjold’s Visit to Rangoon

-On 6 February 1956 Dag Hammarskjold visited Rangoon and enjoyed evening cocktails with President Dr. Ba U and Commerce and Industry Minister U Raschid at Government House.
-Dag Hammarskjold was the 2nd Secretary-General of UN Secretary-General.
-He was arguably the organisation's best chief ever, providing tremendous intellectual leadership, courage, and managerial talent.
+On 6 February 1956 Dag Hammarskjold, the second Secretary-General of the United Nations, visited Rangoon.
+Dag Hammarskjold was arguably the UN's best chief ever, providing tremendous intellectual leadership, courage, and managerial talent.
 His top aides were the greatest international civil servants in history - Dr. Ralph Bunche and Sir Brian Urquhart.
-He was on a round-the-world tour and later wrote...
+Hammarskjold was on a round-the-world tour and later wrote that he came home with two unexpected "favourite countries" - Burma and New Zealand.
+He also wrote: "I remember the...

 Read MoreU Nu’s visit to China in 1954

-Despite the many ups and downs of Sino-Myanmar relations in modern times (including Beijing backed the communist invasion of 1967), all Myanmar leaders since independence have made several visits to our giant eastern neighbour.
-This is a photo of U Nu with Mao Zedong during U Nu's first trip in December 1954.
+Despite the many ups and downs of Sino-Myanmar relations in modern times (including Beijing-backed the communist invasion of 1967), all Myanmar leaders since independence have made several visits to the country's giant eastern neighbour.
+This photograph shows U Nu with Mao Zedong during U Nu's first trip to China in December 1954.
 The Prime Minister's party included U Thant, Colonel Aung Kyi, U Myint Thein, and U Win Pe.
 Chairman Mao was likely surprised by U Nu's frankness on many...

 Read MoreMyanmar's distinguished civil servant: U Nyun

-U Nyun, one of Myanmar's most distinguished public servants, was born on 20 January 1910 and was educated at Rangoon, Oxford and London Universities.
-He served in the ICS and then as a senior civil servant in the independent Burma government, before joining the UN in 1953.
-From 1959 - 1973 he was the Executive Secretary of UN ECAFE (now ESCAP), working directly under Secretaries-General Dag Hammarskjold and U Thant.
-U Nyun was one of many trained and experienced Burmese...
+U Nyun (pictured here) was one of Myanmar's most distinguished public servants.
+He was born on 20 January 1910 and was educated at Rangoon, Oxford and London Universities.
+He served in the Indian Civil Service (ICS) and then as a senior civil servant in the government of independent Burma, before joining the United Nations in 1953.
+From 1959-1973 he was the Executive Secretary of UN ECAFE (now ESCAP), working directly under Secretaries-General Dag Hammarskjold and U Thant.
+U Nyun was...

 Read MoreEthiopia Emperor in Rangoon